johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 First, a quick refreshed how Akka models (distributed) actors: There are two API varieties, the untyped "classic" APIs, and the current (stable since a few years) "typed" APIs.

-Adopting a style similar to Akka's ["classic" untyped API](https://doc.akka.io/docs/akka/current/actors.html#here-is-another-example-that-you-can-edit-and-run-in-the-browser-) would not be a good fit for Swift.
-The classic APIs were defined a long time ago, and provided no type-safety whatsoever.
-Any actor could send `Any` message to any other actor.
-Needless to say, we would even have a hard time expressing such model using asynchronous functions.
-On the upside though, the classic untyped Akka APIs have been tremendously powerful, because they can use `PartialFunction` types and inspect if a value passed in was matched ("received").
-Sadly, Swift does not offer partial functions in the same way, so we are missing a few building blocks, and don't really want to pursue this API style anyway.
+Adopting a style similar to Akka's ["classic" untyped API](https://doc.akka.io/docs/akka/current/actors.html#here-is-another-example-that-you-can-edit-and-run-in-the-browser-) is a non-started for Swift - it is unacceptable for such a thighly typed language to come out and say all messages are handled as `Any` with zero typesafety at all.
+It is important to remember that this is where Akka _started_ more than 10 years ago, however it is _not_ it's current API.

-The newer APIs however, also known as Akka Typed, are more interesting though.
-In this API actors are represented as a `Behavior<Message>` which is spawned, and then an `ActorRef<Message>` is returned from the spawn operation.
+Akka's typed actor API's represent actors as `Behavior<Message>` which is spawned, and then an `ActorRef<Message>` is returned from the spawn operation.
 The `Message` is a type representing, via sub-classing and immutable case classes, all possible messages this actor can reply to.
 Semantically this is equivalent to an `enum` in Swift.
 And we might indeed represent messages like this in Swift (even internally in an `ActorTransport` in the current proposal!)
 However, this model requires users to manually switch, destructure and handle much boilerplate related to wielding the types in the right ways so the model compiles and works properly.
 The typed API also heavily relies on Scala sugar for pattern matching within total and partial functions, allowing the expressions such as:

 ```scala
 // scala